kristerkari/react-native-svg-transformer/README.md

 This makes it possible to use the same code for React Native and Web.

+## Fork

+- updated version of svgr
+- delete plugin svgo as we do this via lint-staged

 ## Usage

 Import your `.svg` file inside a React component: